Will My Video Conferencing System Connect To Teams?

 microsoft-teams-laptop-graphic

-Microsoft Teams, alongside Zoom, BlueJeans and Lifesize have become part of everyday life in the last few months across all walks of life.
+Microsoft Teams, alongside Zoom, BlueJeans and Lifesize.
+Have become part of everyday life in the last few months across all walks of life.
 My wife for example uses Zoom & Lifesize for church stuff and meeting with her girlfriends for a chat.
-Prior to lockdown, this would never have happened, and even she, with her technology averse mind, is actually getting quite good at it.
+Prior to lockdown, this would never have happened.
+Even she, with her technology averse mind.
+Is actually getting quite good at it.

-Teams however, has not raised its head amongst my wife’s contacts (BlueJeans has once, but that’s another story) and the main reason, I believe, is because they don’t subscribe to Microsoft Office 365, whereupon you receive Teams as part and parcel of your word/excel etc.
+Teams however, has not raised its head amongst my wife’s contacts (BlueJeans has once, but that’s another story).
+The main reason, I believe, is because they don’t subscribe to Microsoft Office 365,.
+Whereupon you receive Teams as part and parcel of your word/excel etc.

 So what does Teams mean to the videoconferencing industry?
 Basically, another Microsoft challenge!
-The difference here however, is that Microsoft are holding some things tight to their chest and only allowing certain ‘authorised’ partners to access the API/Gateway functions necessary to integrate standards based videoconferencing systems (SIP/H.323 from Polycom, Cisco, Lifesize amongst others).
+The difference here however, is that Microsoft are holding some things tight to their chest.
+Only allowing certain ‘authorised’ partners to access the API/Gateway functions necessary to integrate standards based videoconferencing systems (SIP/H.323 from Polycom, Cisco, Lifesize amongst others).

 The mistake people tend to make here is to assume that standards based videoconferencing devices can simply be registered to Teams (like we did in the past with SfB) and all will be fine.
 Unfortunately, that is not going to happen any time soon, if ever.